J9ck/LiamBFlynn/README.md

 ## Turning Liam B Flynn into an Artificial Intelligence LLM

-This repository documents the process of transforming my roommate, Liam B Flynn, into an Artificial Intelligence LLM (Legal Language Model) after he transferred from our college.
+This repository documents the process of transforming my roommate, Liam B Flynn, into an Artificial Intelligence LLM (Large Language Model) after he transferred from our college.

 ### How It Happened